jivansh77/ZenovateX/README-TWITTER.md

 ### 1. Twitter API Credentials

 You need to have Twitter API credentials.
-These are already configured in the Python backend (`src/postbackend/post.py`), but you may want to replace them with your own:
+These are configured in the Python backend (`src/postbackend/post.py`), so you may want to create .env variables for the following:

 - API_KEY
 - API_SECRET